iWanjugu/MPPT-IP2/README.md

   2) Clone **your forked repo** to your own machine.`

-  3) Complete the independent project.
+  3) Fill in the form under the [IP submission](http://moringaprep-ft.herokuapp.com/#10.html) heading in the LMS

-  4) Push your commits up to your forked repo.
+  4) Complete the independent project.

-  5) Send the link pointing to your repo to your Technical mentor via *slack*
+  5) Push your commits up to your forked repo.